Flight Attendant Requirements

 • Ability to sit in the flight attendant jumpseat without modification; walk comfortably down the aisle facing forward and fit quickly through the overwing exits.

-• Must have the endurance needed to work up to 16 hours per day with frequent change in climate and weather conditions
+• Must have the endurance needed to work up to 16 hours per day with frequent changes in climate and weather conditions

 Legal Requirements